 The long running musical The Lion Kingat the Lyceum Theatre is also a show for both young and old.
 As well as the popular songs that are known across the world, the costumes and scenery are outstanding.
 But as London hotels recognise children up to the age of 16 so should we!
 However, it is probably not for the very young in that it is pretty long especially if you are thinking of going to an evening performance.

-Wicked is the perfect show for teenage girls dealing with an identity crisis!
-Fortunately it is also a great show for Mum and Dad who had to come along cos it’s their credit card!
+Wicked seems to be the perfect show for teenage girls – they go crazy for the characters and the plot – not to mention the awesome singing!
+Fortunately it is also a great show for Mum and Dad who have to come along cos it’s their credit card!

-It is the behind the scenes story to The Wizard of Oz: the witches story, what made them “good” and “bad” and what choices they had along the way.
+It is a clever behind-the-scenes story to The Wizard of Oz from the angle of the two young witches growing up together: the witches story, what made them “good” and “bad” and what choices they have to make along the way.

 Of course your “family” heading to London next half term may not include children.
-If you are going with the in-laws or mum and dad then consider Jersey Boys, Once, Top Hat or Singin’ in the Rain - all great shows without a child in sight!
+If you are going with the in-laws or mum and dad then consider 9 to 5 the Musical, or Tina – The Tina Turner Musical – both great shows without a child in sight!